getting to the start

 Getting a bike on public transport can be a massive pain.
 They don’t make it easy for you.

-(And if you think travelling with a bike can be bad having a trailer as well may just be completely beyond The System.)
+(And if you think travelling with a bike can be bad, having a trailer as well may just be completely beyond The System.)

 Airlines usually insist on the bike being fitted inside a bike box, which usually entails removal of pedals and swinging the handlebars around.
 If you don’t have a friend with a car to drop you off it can mean packaging up everything in the airport before the flight.
 And acquiring a bike box from somewhere.